-Evidence and experience of working in schools which perform well by their disadvantaged pupils tells us the following:
+Evidence and experience of working in schools that perform well by their disadvantaged pupils tells us the following:

 - Pupil need, not labels; assessment, not assumption should be informing our approach to tackling disadvantage.

-- Schools needs to adopt and embed a culture where all staff hold disadvantaged pupils in high regard, and believe they can attain well, irrespective of background or barriers to learning.
+- Schools need to adopt and embed a culture where all staff hold disadvantaged pupils in high regard and believe they can attain well, irrespective of background or barriers to learning.
 Everyone needs to feel an ownership and responsibility for the strategy.

 - The biggest issues are interlinked:

 - how to create a sense of belonging for all pupils, in and out of the classroom.
 Relationships are key, and a collective ownership of the school's strategy by all.
 All have to believe that disadvantaged pupils can attain well.
 Everyone in school, from governors to midday supervisors.
 Unconscious bias is tackled.

 - language comprehension, feedback, and self-regulated learning are often prominent issues.